Antisemitism in contemporary Belgium: Post 2012

 In July 2014, a doctor refused to care for Holocaust survivor Bertha Klein, telling her son "Send her to Gaza for a few hours, then she will get rid of the pain.
 I’m not coming".
-The incident was ranked as the worst anti-Semitic incident in 2014 by the Simon Wiesenthal Center.
+The incident was ranked as the worst antisemitic incident in 2014 by the Simon Wiesenthal Center.

 In 2014 The New York Times reported on crowds of protestors near the European Parliament building in Brussels shouting “Death to the Jews!”
 On 14 September, a crowd that had gathered in Brussels to dedicate a plaque memorializing the Holocaust was attacked by "youths" hurling rocks and bottles.
 On 18 September, a synagogue in the Anderlecht neighborhood was set on fire in a suspected arson attack.
 These were among a series of incidents, including an ethnically Turkish butcher in Liège who put up a sign stating that he would serve dogs but not Jews, and a commuter train announcement that the next stop would be “Auschwitz” and ordering all Jews to get off, that caused growing numbers of Jews to leave, or to consider leaving Belgium.
 The incidents are concentrated in Brussels, where anti-Jewish activity is driven by Muslims, who constitute about a quarter of the population of the city.
 In June, the government earmarked $4 million for increased security at Jewish institutions.

 In 2015 Prime Minister Charles Michel declared a "zero tolerance policy" towards antisemitism.
 His government fired the operator of a government hotline assisting victims of the Brussels bombings; the operator had responded to a call requesting assistance transferring two of the wounded home to Israel by insisting that Israel does not exist.
 The number of families moving from Belgium to Israel in 2015 reached a 10-year high.

 In 2016 the government-funded, Catholic Sint-Jozefs Institute secondary school in Torhout declared that it was "very proud" of a retired teacher who won a prize for his antisemitic cartoon at the International Holocaust Cartoon Competition in Iran.
 Despite a backlash from the Jewish community, the cartoonist was celebrated as a champion of "free speech."